achristov/NuGetSpike1/README.md

 When the .pdb is missing however, say, when the package is built elsewhere, the debugger downloads the symbols from the symbol server (in my case [BaGet](https://github.com/loic-sharma/BaGet "BaGet on GitHub") server).

-If the code is missing too it is downloaded from a the repository location specfied in the package metadata.
+If the code is missing too it is downloaded from a the repository location specfied in the package metadata (see MyPackage.csproj at the beginning of the file).
+VS2019 debugger needs everything set correctly to step into the debugged code.
+Otherwise it asks for the source code location:

 The NuGet server I use is [BaGet](https://github.com/loic-sharma/BaGet "BaGet on GitHub") and the info about the package it displays looks like this: